accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Identify the functions used to transmit (e.g. send content to another terminal), convert or record time-based media.
+1. Identify the functions used to transmit (e.g. send content to another device), convert or record time-based media.
 1. Execute each function (transmit, convert and record).
 1. For each of the media resulting from the function, check
 	- whether the subtitles are still present;